 Property liquidation.
 In Chapter 7 bankruptcy, some of your property may be sold to pay down your debt.
-In return, most or all of your unsecured debts (that is, debts for which collateral has not been pledged) will be erased.
+In return, most or all of your unsecured debts (that is, debts for which collateral has not been pledged, such as medical debts and most credit card debts) will be erased.
 You get to keep any property that is classified as exempt under the state or federal laws available to you (such as your clothes, car, and household furnishings).
 Many debtors who file for Chapter 7 bankruptcy are pleased to learn that all of their property is exempt.
-To learn more, check out Nolo's section on Bankruptcy Exemptions and Your Property.
+To learn more, see Bankruptcy Exemptions in Chapter 7.

 Secured debt.
 If you owe money on a secured debt (for example, a car loan for which the car is pledged as a guarantee of payment), you have a choice of allowing the creditor to repossess the property; continuing your payments on the property under the contract (if the lender agrees); or paying the creditor a lump sum amount equal to the current replacement value of the property.
 Some types of secured debts can be eliminated in Chapter 7 bankruptcy.
 Check out Secured Debt & Property in Chapter 7 Bankruptcy to learn more.